Collection: In-Wall PoE Switches & POE-Jack® Wall Plates

 How to plan your GRID Networking & POE-Jack® build

-1. Map edge zones: Group desks, displays, APs and cameras; allocate one APOEJK2-WH per wall zone or a CPE1 per ceiling zone.
+1. Map edge zones: group desks, displays, APs and cameras; allocate one APOEJK2-WH per wall zone or a CPE1 per ceiling zone.

 Frequently asked questions